 Poor finishing from the hosts limited the number of saves he had to make, but stooped superbly to keep out Wright-Phillips, and commanded his area solidly.
-Could do nothing about QPR's equalizer.
+Could do nothing about QPR's equaliser.

 Perhaps should have been dismissed for an ugly challenge on Barton in the first half, but his dangerous cross led to Villa’s penalty and he didn’t do too much wrong defensively.

-Marshaled his defense well in the face of persistent QPR pressure, reading the game well in the air and on the ground.
+Marshalled his defence well in the face of persistent QPR pressure, reading the game well in the air and on the ground.
 Didn't deserve his late own goal.

 Reliable enough alongside Dunne, even after sustaining a bloody nose in the first half.
 Worked hard to ensure Bothroyd did most of his best work far away from goal.